ayoisaiah/golife/README.md

 ### Rules

-The default rules as as follows:
+The default rules are as follows:

 - Any live cell with two or three live neighbours survives.
 - Any dead cell with three live neighbours becomes a live cell.